modernweb-dev/web/docs/docs/dev-server/plugins/writing-plugins.md

 ### Hook: resolveImport

 The `resolveImport` hook is called for each module import.
-It can be used to resolve module imports before they reach the browser.
+It can be used to resolve module imports before it reaches the browser.
+When a one plugin returns a resolved, further resolve hooks are not called.

 <details>
   <summary>Read more</summary>